-ID Parameter CL Setting range [Default] Description Notes For additional information refer to $\%$ Chapter 9.5.1 "Alarm Classes" on page 733 8832 Self acknowl- edge 4 [Yes] The control unit automatically clears the alarm if the fault condition is no longer detected.
+ID Parameter CL Setting range [Default] Description 8831 Alarm class 2 Class A/B/C/D/E/F, Control Each limit may be assigned an independent alarm class that specifies what action should be taken when the limit is surpassed.
+Notes For additional information refer to $\%$ Chapter 9.5.1 "Alarm Classes" on page 820 8832 Self acknowl- edge 4 [Yes] The control unit automatically clears the alarm if the fault condition is no longer detected.
 No The control unit does not automatically reset the alarm when the fault condition is no longer detected.
 The alarm must be acknowledged and reset by manually pressing the appropriate buttons or by activating the LogicsManager output "External acknowledgement" (via a discrete input or via an interface).
-8833 Delayed by engine speed • Yes Monitoring for fault conditions is not performed until engine delayed monitoring is enabled.
-The engine monitoring delay time (parameter 3315 $\mbox{\ensuremath{$^\circ$}}$ p.
-270) must expire prior to fault monitoring being enabled for parameters assigned this delay.
+8833 Delayed by engine speed 2 Yes Monitoring for fault conditions is not performed until engine delayed monitoring is enabled.
+The engine monitoring delay time (parameter 3315 $\mbox{\ensuremath{\lozenge}}$ p.
+300) must expire prior to fault monitoring being enabled for parameters assigned this delay.
 [No] Monitoring for this fault condition is continuously enabled regardless of engine speed.
-8849 AND characteristics AND character- 2 istics On If the 10 minute voltage averages of all phases exceed the limit, the monitoring is tripping.
+8849 AND character- 2 istics 2 On If the 10 minute voltage averages of all phases exceed the limit, the monitoring is tripping.
 [Off] If the 10 minute voltage average of at least one phase exceeds the limit, the monitoring is tripping.
-8808 Mns. decoupl. by volt. increase 2 On Voltage increase monitoring does cause a decoupling.
-[Off] Voltage increase monitoring does not cause a decoupling.
+8808 Mns. decoupl.
+2 On Voltage increase monitoring does cause a decoupling. by volt. increase [Off] Voltage increase monitoring does not cause a decoupling.
 8850 Volt. incr. average 0 This visualization value shows the current 10 minute average voltage.